 Prompts for username and password.
 Used when you are connected to an FTP server, but not necessarily logged in.

 Displays the current transfer type.
 If ascii or binary are specified, first tells the FTP server to switch to that type.

-Toggles the flag that says whether responses from the FTP server should be displayed on the console.
+Toggles the flag that indicates whether responses from the FTP server are displayed on the console.
 There is rarely a reason to turn this mode off.

 The following script and command line retrieve all files named *.rpt from the Incoming directory of an FTP server.
 Passive mode is used.The command line is:

 jsmith secret123 cd Incoming passive prompt mget *.rpt quit

 Note that the lines in the script are simply the lines of text that would be entered by the user if the transfer were done interactively rather than via a script.
 The "prompt" command is necessary to turn off prompting for use inside a script.